LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 };
 ```

-`bcrypt` takes in your password as the first argument, and the number of times it will hash the password as the second argument.
-Passing a large number will take `bcrypt` a long time to hash the password, so pass a moderate number like 10.
+`bcrypt` takes in your password as the first argument and the number of times it will hash the password as the second argument.
+Passing a large number will take `bcrypt` a long time to hash the password, so give a moderate number like 10.

-`bcrypt` will return a promise with the hashed password; then, ypu send that hashed password to the database.
+`bcrypt` will return a promise with the hashed password; then, send that hashed password to the database.

-### Testing the Register Function
+### Test the Register Function

 Send a `POST` request to `http://localhost:5000/api/auth/register` and pass the username and password to the body: